-At least once every four years, you’ll need to visit a state-licensed physician.
+At least once every four years (48 months), you’ll need to visit a state-licensed physician.
 At the visit, you’ll need to provide your physician with an FAA-generated checklist, and your physician will need to affirm that he or she has performed an examination and discussed all the items on the checklist, including medications, with you.
 Your physician will have to affirm that he or she is unaware of any medical conditions that, as presently treated, could interfere with your ability to safely operate an aircraft.
-You will then need to retain the completed checklist in your logbook.
+You will then need to retain the completed checklist with your logbook or in an accurate and legible electronic format.
 You would only provide it to the FAA if requested, such as during a routine ramp check, an investigation, or enforcement action.

-Every two years, you’ll also need to take an online medical education course in aeromedical factors and keep the certificate of completion in your logbook.
-The course is free and will be available soon through the AOPA Air Safety Institute.
+Every two years (24 calendar months), you’ll also need to take the free AOPA Medical Self-Assessment Course.
 You’ll need to provide the FAA with some of the same certifications you do today, such as an authorization for the National Driver Register to provide your driving record to the FAA, and a statement that you understand that you cannot act as a pilot in command, or any other capacity as a required flight crew member, if you know or have reason to know of any medical condition that would make you unable to operate the aircraft in a safe manner.